Conecta-EAFIT/Conecta_EAFIT/README.md

 # Conecta_EAFIT
-Repository where the will upload the proyect improvement
+Repository where the team will upload the proyect improvements